AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-config-fixture.md

 ---
-group: testing
-title: Configuration fixture annotation
+title: Configuration Fixture Annotation | Commerce Testing
+description:
 ---

+# Configuration fixture annotation

 To set configuration values for individual tests and revert them after the test execution, use the `@magentoConfigFixture` annotation.